danrot/master-thesis/03_implementation.md

 ### PHPCR API Tests

-The PHPCR API Tests repository [^19] holds all the tests a PHPCR implementation has to successfully implement.
+The PHPCR API Tests repository [^19] aims to test that any given PHPCR implementation implements the PHPCR specification correctly.
 It can be installed together with Jackalope, if a developer wants to check an implementation against the PHPCR standard.

 The same issue as for the PHPCR Utils apply to this repository.
 Originally Jackalope concentrated on the Jackrabbit transport layer, but it is affecting this repository in a different way.
 There was no wrong code in this repository, but there were some missing tests, because the author relied on Jackrabbit's functionality for a few tasks.
-Especially the tests for restoring a version and all the possible edge cases had to be added.
+Specifically the tests for restoring a version and all the possible edge cases had to be added.

 ## Design considerations